tomortonbew-personal/interview-coach-skill/references/commands/prep.md

 | **Technical + behavioral mix** | Context switching between modes.
 Must signal both depth and breadth. **Format varies widely** — run Format Discovery Protocol below before coaching.
 Coach focuses on mode-switching, behavioral integration, and thinking-out-loud skills. | Substance + Structure weighted highest.
 Scored on communication across modes, not technical output quality. |

 If the candidate doesn't know the format, prep for behavioral screen (most common) and flag: "If you can find out the format, I can sharpen this significantly."

+### PM Interview Evaluation Framework

+For PM roles specifically, hiring manager research compiled by Lenny Rachitsky (via Lenny's Newsletter) identifies 6 core skills assessed in PM interviews: **Communication, Collaboration, Execution, Strategy, Impact, and Product Sense**.
+When prepping PM candidates, ensure story coverage across all 6 dimensions — gaps in any one can be disqualifying.

+Key context for PM candidates: the average PM hiring process evaluates 23 candidates per hire through a 6-stage funnel (recruiter screen → hiring manager screen → full-day interview → panel discussion → references → offer).
+The project/case component is consistently rated the most informative part of the evaluation by hiring managers.
+This means differentiation matters enormously — the candidate is competing against roughly 22 others at each stage.

+### PM Product Sense Interview Framework

+For PM candidates facing product sense interviews (adopted by Meta, Google, Stripe, OpenAI, Block, and many others), interview coach Ben Erez outlines a 5-step framework (via Lenny's Newsletter).
+The coach should use this to guide prep and evaluate readiness when the identified format includes a product sense component:

+1. **Product Motivation** (3-5 min): Describe the product, the deeper human needs it addresses, competitive context, and a concise mission statement that guides all subsequent decisions.
+2. **Segmentation**: Identify all stakeholders (ecosystem analysis), break into segments by behaviors/motivations/context (not demographics), prioritize using reach vs. underserved degree, and develop a specific persona.
+3. **Problem Identification**: Map the user journey ("day in the life," not generic pre/during/post), discover pain points at each stage, distinguish needs (desires) from problems (obstacles), prioritize by severity × frequency.
+4. **Solution Development**: Brainstorm multiple distinct approaches, evaluate using impact vs. effort, define a concrete V1 with go-to-market, assess risks and mitigations.
+5. **V1 Articulation**: Outline a concrete first version, connect back to mission for a complete narrative arc.

+**Baseline skill across all steps**: Clear communication — waypointing (take thinking pauses, walk interviewer through response, check in before proceeding), assumption setting (2-4 assumptions to narrow scope), and game plan articulation.

+**The "Leverage Check" tactic**: Before diving into solution details, pause to verify the solution addresses the actual user problem.
+As Erez notes: "Interviewers aren't expecting perfection — they're looking for a thoughtful approach, solid reasoning, and clear communication."

+**Top pitfalls to coach against**: thinking out loud without structure, asking the interviewer for direction, shallow segmentation (relying on demographics), confusing needs with problems, and jumping to solutions before fully exploring the problem space.

+### PM Analytical Thinking Interview Framework

+For PM candidates facing analytical/metrics interviews, Ben Erez outlines a parallel 5-step framework (via Lenny's Newsletter):

+1. **Assumptions and Game Plan** (~1 min): Make 3-4 assumptions to narrow scope (geographic focus, platform, product maturity).
+Share your game plan for the 35 working minutes.
+2. **Product Rationale** (~2 min thinking + ~2 min presenting): Product description, maturity level, business model, competitive landscape, and a mission statement connecting product purpose to company mission.
+3. **Metric Framework** (largest time allocation, ~15 min): Map ecosystem players and their value propositions ("What's in it for me?").
+Define 3-5 primary metrics per player.
+Define a **North Star Metric (NSM)** with guardrail metrics.
+4. **Goal-Setting** (~5 min): Shift from 50,000-foot view to ground level.
+Pick one ecosystem player with highest leverage, map user journey backward from NSM event, score goals on Impact on NSM + Ability to Influence, and make a clear decision (no hedging).
+5. **Tradeoff Evaluation** (~10 min): Identify common benefit of both options, outline pros/cons, pinpoint decision crux, state decision clearly, connect to strategy/mission/maturity, and specify what would change your mind.

+**NSM definition criteria** (coach should verify candidate's metric selection against these): A valid North Star Metric must be implementable as a single data query, include a specific timeframe (daily/weekly/monthly), grow indefinitely as the product succeeds, and NOT be a ratio or average (these create false positives — "if your NSM increases while your ecosystem actually shrinks, you're getting a false positive").
+Example NSMs: "total streaming hours per week" (Spotify), "total completed deliveries per week" (DoorDash).

+**Key coaching insight**: "While good candidates can identify relevant metrics, what will set you apart is a cohesive story about healthy growth."
+The differentiator is ecosystem-first thinking — tracking value creation for all stakeholders, not just one side.

+### First-Round Interview Tactics

+Interview coach Erika Gemzer (93% placement rate across 200+ job seekers at Google, Meta, Uber, Airbnb, Stripe, via Lenny's Newsletter) provides a first-round-specific framework — the **Minimum Viable Interview Prep (MVIP)** — that the coach should apply when prepping candidates for phone screens and first rounds:

+1. **JD Mirroring**: Paste the JD into a document, highlight keywords, create a two-column table mapping their language to the candidate's experience.
+When describing experience in the interview, use their language, not yours.
+This simple technique dramatically increases perceived fit.

+2. **Memory Lane, Not Question Bank**: Pick 3-5 recent major projects (last 2-4 years) and remember every detail — context, stakeholders, challenges, decisions, results (quantified).
+Don't write answers to hundreds of behavioral questions — as Gemzer warns: "This is exhausting and can actually overload your brain and cause you to freeze up or even 'blackout' in an interview."
+Deep knowledge of 3-5 projects beats shallow prep for 100 questions.

+3. **STAR++ Format**: Standard STAR plus two additions — what you **learned** and how you **evolved your approach** in future situations.
+The "++" is what separates a good answer from a great one.

+4. **Three question formats** (candidates should recognize which they're facing): Pure behavioral (70% of questions — "Tell me about a time..."), Theoretical (20% — "How would you approach..."), Situational (10% — "Imagine you're in this scenario...").
+Each requires a different response structure.

+5. **Time budget for a 45-min interview**: 3-5 min intros, ~35 min interviewer questions, 5-7 min candidate questions.
+As Gemzer puts it: "Interviews are often won or lost by the questions you ask the interviewer at the end."

+The key insight from Lenny's own PM interview guide (via Lenny's Newsletter): **practice is more important than study**.
+Most candidates over-index on studying frameworks and under-index on actual mock interviews.
+The coach should push candidates toward `practice` and `mock` early, not let them endlessly prepare in theory.

 ### Format Discovery Protocol (System Design / Case Study and Technical + Behavioral Mix)